fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

   * - ISS-016
     - Security
     - Validate `aud` Claim in Request Object
-    - Ensure the `aud` claim in the Request Object is equal to the identifier of the PID/(Q)EAA Provider.
+    - Ensure the `aud` claim in the Request Object is equal to the identifier of the Credential Issuer.
   * - ISS-017
     - Security
     - Reject PAR Request with `request_uri`